Two-finger salute: Two-finger salute in Poland

 The Polish two-finger salute is only used while wearing a headdress with the emblem of the Polish eagle (such as military hat rogatywka) or without this emblem (such as Boonie hat or helmet).
 The salute is performed with the middle and index fingers extended and touching each other, while the ring and little fingers are bent and touched by the thumb.
-The tips of the middle and index fingers touch the peak of the cap, two fingers meaning honour and fatherland (Honor i Ojczyzna).
+The tips of the middle and index fingers touch the peak of the cap, the two fingers have been interpreted as honour and fatherland (Honor i Ojczyzna).

 It is not clear when the two-fingers salute appeared in Polish military forces.
 Some see its origin in Tadeusz Kościuszko's 1794 oath.
 Others state that it came from Polish soldiers in the Congress Kingdom army around 1815 (partitioned Poland).
 At that time, the Tsar's Viceroy in Poland, Grand Duke Constantine, said that Poles would salute him with two fingers and use the other two to hold a stone to throw at him.
 Another legend attributes the salute to the remembrance of Battle of Olszynka Grochowska in 1831, when a soldier, who had lost in the battle all his fingers but the middle and index ones, saluted his superior with the wounded hand and died after it.

-During Second World War the salute was a subject of some controversy, as most of the Allied officers were unfamiliar with the gesture and saw it as disrespectful.
+During the Second World War the salute was a subject of some controversy, as most of the Allied officers were unfamiliar with the gesture and saw it as disrespectful.
 Polish soldiers serving in the British Army were ordered to use an open palm salute instead.